jcg5g9/SMB_Genomics/README.md

 ## Analyses

 ### Analysis 1: Generating Species Native Range Maps
 In this analysis, we generated easily readable maps displaying the native distributions of the two species of interest, Smallmouth Bass and Neosho Bass.
 We generated two types of maps: 1) a full range map, in which the full native range of each species is displayed, and 2) a close-up map of the Central Interior Highlands (CIH), where the paraptry of the species' ranges is shown in detail.
-In R, we generated only georeferenced outlines of these maps.
+In R, we generated only geo-referenced outlines of these maps.
 Shapes representing stream sites and/or populations were superimposed <i>a posteriori</i> on the maps in PowerPoint.

 #### Run the code: `01_map_analysis/smb_genomics_map_analysis.Rmd`